Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

            and the Forst of Mir.
 IWD: Sold by Gerth's Equipment Shoppe in Kuldahar.
      Sold by Kieran Nye in Lonelywood (HoW campaign only).
-PST: Sold at Fell's Tattoo Parlor in the Hive.
+PST: Sold at Fell's Tattoo Parlor in the Hive after unlocking the first achievement.

 The component comes in two flavors: